quote, v. 1

 I hope Quiver Quotes is helpful in Your Quest, even if the articles may sometimes appear to be sending a fountain pen nib-first into your back.
 (This is also known as gentle encouragement with a peaceable object, to be distinguished from prodding with a sharp object, which is dangerous and discouraged.)

 PS: As with all matters of taste, on QuiverQuotes I discuss those quotes that make me quiver 2.
-I do run suggestions past my imaginary pet pig, and occasionally my husband.
 Perhaps you disagree with the selection, perhaps you have an interesting quote you’d like to suggest.
 If so, let me know.
 For more information about this site, please consult the Questions Page or browse the general References page.